Eranti Bhargav*, Yiragamreddy Padmanabha Reddy and Koteshwara Kunnatur B Pages 1029 - 1041 ( 13 )

 Conclusion: The above findings revealed that developed LZ NC gel exhibited better permeation and localization at skin layers in treating fungal infections.

-Quality by Design, Luliconazole Nanostructured lipid carriers based gel, Box-Behnken design, Dermatokinetics, Ex-vivo permeation, In-vitro and Ex-vivo correlation.
+Quality by Design, Luliconazole Nanostructured lipid carriers based gel, Box-Behnken design, Dermatokinetics, ex-vivo permeation, in-vitro, ex-vivo correlation.

 RERDS-CPR, Raghavendra Institute of Pharmaceutical Education and Research campus, Anantapuramu -515721, RERDS-CPR, Raghavendra Institute of Pharmaceutical Education and Research campus, Anantapuramu -515721, Department of Pharmaceutics, Manipal College of Pharmaceutical Sciences, Manipal Academy of Higher Education, Manipal, Karnataka